axm6345/impulso_1/README.md

 1. blockquotes	: Quotes used by the writers
 1. bold_text	: List of important sentances
 1. italic_text : List of codes or special terms as highlighted by writers
-1. figures : List of 'full-size' image URLs  :heavy_check_mark:
+1. figures : List of 'full-size' image URLs
-1. links : List of internal reference links in the article :heavy_check_mark:
+1. links : List of internal reference links in the article
-1. external_links : List of links that point outside medium or its partner websites  :heavy_check_mark:
+1. external_links : List of links that point outside medium or its partner websites

 ## Steps